-Despite recent scrutiny over its role as a financial hub and concerns about inflation and the business environment, high- and ultra-high-net-worth entrepreneurs remain positive – about their personal wealth and business prospects.
+Despite recent scrutiny over its role as a financial hub and concerns about inflation and the business environment, high- and ultra-high-net-worth entrepreneurs in the UK remain positive about their personal wealth and business prospects.

 HSBC Global Private Banking’s 2024 Global Entrepreneurial Wealth Report surveyed around 1,800 business owners across 10 markets to gauge their thoughts about the future of their businesses and their personal wealth.